tyleratk/twitter-sentiment/README.md

 ![](images/hyperplane.png)
 You can adjust these margins depending on your use case, a hard (smaller) margin will be accurate and a soft (bigger) margin will be better at generalization.
 For my project I did not have to adjust this parameter.

-## Why is this important?
+## Why is sentiment important?
 If you have a happy or sad label for tweets, you can filter through them by certain keywords or hashtags and look at what "happy" and "not happy" people are saying.
-For example, if we wanted to look at what people were saying about the college football championship game on January 8th, we could filter by the keywords "football, Alabama, Georgia" and generate the following word clouds.
+For example, if we wanted to look at what people were saying about the college football championship game on January 8th, we could filter by the keywords **"football, Alabama, Georgia"** and generate the following word clouds.

 #### Can you guess which one is positive and which one is negative?
 **(hint: the top one is positive)**